A note about our upcoming meeting….

 Finance Committee Remarks:

-Sarah completed the monthly statement review on Thursday, April 9th, 2026.
+Sarah completed the monthly statement review on Tuesday, June 9th, 2026.

-ANB Checking Account Reconciliation needs receipts for storage.
+ANB Checking Account Reconciliation is good.

 Pre-Read | Program Update